A N\'eel-type antiferromagnetic order in the spin 1/2 rare-earth honeycomb YbCl$_3$: Introduction

-\emph{Introduction.}---In recent years, there has been a tremendous effort aimed at finding a material that supports a Kitaev spin liquid.
-The Kitaev spin liquid is a ${\mathbb Z}_2$ state with gapless and nodal Majorana fermion excitations and gapped bosonic visons.
-It was solved exactly by A. Kitaev for a pairwise anisotropic spin model on a honeycomb lattice \cite{kitaev}.
-A material realization of the Kitaev model was suggested to be present in honeycomb iridates A$_2$IrO$_3$ (A = Na, Li, H$_3$Li, Cu) and $\alpha$-RuCl$_3$ \cite{AIrO31,AIrO32,AIrO322,AIrO33, AIrO34, AIrO35, AIrO36, AIrO37, AIrO38, AIrO39, Cu, debyetemp2, RuCl31, debyetemp1, RuCl32,rucl3torque, RuCl3magnetization, RuCl34,RuCl35,zigzagRuCl3,RuCl3magstr,rucl3torque2,RuCl33,sears,weiqiang}.
-The spin-orbit coupling of the iridium or ruthenium moments has been proposed to create highly anisotropic spin interactions including the nearest-neighbor Kitaev interaction \cite{khu}.
-Due to the extended nature of 4$d$/5$d$ orbits, in A$_2$IrO$_3$ and $\alpha$-RuCl$_3$, in addition to a nearest-neighbor Kitaev interaction, further neighbor interactions often exist, leading to greater complexity.
-It has been suggested theoretically, however, that rare-earth magnets, especially Yb-based ones may provide a more faithful realization of the Kitaev model~\cite{FYL,rau,motome,REKiteav1,REKiteav2}.
 The rare-earth $4f$ electrons experience much stronger spin-orbit coupling and are more localized comparing to $ 4d/5d $ electrons~\cite{FYL}.
-The crystal electric field (CEF) enters as a subleading energy scale and splits the spin-orbital coupled $J$ states , often leading a two-fold degenerated ground state, the so-called the effective spin-1/2 (${J_{\text{eff}}=1/2}$).
+The crystal electric field (CEF) enters as a subleading energy scale and splits the spin-orbital coupled $J$ states , often leading a two-fold degenerated ground state, the so-called the effective spin-1/2 (${J_{\text{eff}}=1/2}$), which could present the quantum magnetism in the low dimensional structures\cite{Yb1,Yb3}.
 Due to the strong localization of the $4f$ electrons, the spin exchange interaction is usually limited to the nearest neighbors.
 Although the large magnetic moments of rare earth ions can result in strong long range dipole-dipole interaction coupling that exceeds the exchange energy, for Yb$^{3+}$ with $J_{\text{eff}}=1/2$, the dipole-dipole interaction can be ignored as proved in other Yb$^{3+} $~\cite{KateRossPRX, CaoYbTO, PhysRevLett.115.167203}.
-These properties suggest that Yb-based compounds may be good host systems to realize the Kitaev model.
-In this paper, we carry out the first experimental study on the rare-earth honeycomb YbCl$_3$.
-The ${J_{\text{eff}}=1/2}$ magnet YbCl$_3$ exhibits short-range magnetic order (SRO) at 1.20 K, partially long-range ordered N\'eel-type antiferromagnetic state below 0.60 K and strong in-plane magnetic anisotropy.
-The balance of entropy between SRO and LRO, in-plane magnetic anisotropy and reduced order moment demonstrate that YbCl$_3$ is indeed a quasi-two dimensional (2D) magnet that provides a platform for studying Kitaev physics.
+These properties suggest that Yb-based compounds may be good systems to study the Kitaev model.
+In this paper, we carry out the first experimental study on the rare-earth honeycomb YbCl$_3$ and map out the magnetic field-temperature ($H-T$) phase diagram.
+The ${J_{\text{eff}}=1/2}$ magnet YbCl$_3$ exhibits short-range magnetic order (SRO) at 1.20 K and long-range ordered (LRO) N\'eel-type antiferromagnetic state below 0.60 K and strong in-plane magnetic anisotropy.
+The observations of SRO and LRO, in-plane magnetic anisotropy and reduced order moment demonstrate that YbCl$_3$ is indeed a quasi-two dimensional (2D) frustrated honeycomb that may provide a platform for extending the research of the Kitaev physics.